AMIS-Services/kafka-introduction-workshop/lab1-looking-around-kafka/readme.md

 ```
 kafka-topics --describe --zookeeper zookeeper-1:2181 --topic test-topic
 ```
+The output will look similar to this one - but will most likely not be exactly the same because the distribution of partitions over brokers is dynamic.
 ```
 Topic:test-topic	PartitionCount:6	ReplicationFactor:2	Configs:
 	Topic: test-topic	Partition: 0	Leader: 3	Replicas: 3,2	Isr: 3,2